Projects with impact

 That's why our projects focus on finding solutions to real business problems.
 Simply put, Fellows’ work is never theoretical.
 The work our Fellows produce actually gets implemented — the work matters.

-We apply 5 primary parameters when defining the project with our partner firms (the clients):
+We apply five primary parameters when defining the project with our partner firms (clients):

 The project must be real, and have significant impact on the client.
 In other words, the project will not be a collection of menial tasks.

 Consultants are successful only insofar as they have measurable positive impact.
 Therefore, the projects we work on all translate into tangible results.

 The work must push the Fellows; the solutions must not be obvious and must require significant mental effort and creativity to find.

 Projects are multi-dimensional, forcing the Fellows to use the whole of their business acumen, knowledge, and skills.

 The project must be robust enough to provide a constant challenge across the time of the Fellowship.